 |Notes||You can add/sub many vegetables, but avoid very strong ones, such as beets, broccoli, cabbage, and mustard greens, unless that’s the flavor you’re after.
 Ditto for mushrooms: one or two are ok, but any more and you’ll end up with mushroom stock, not veggie stock.

 After making stock, I combine it with cooking water I’ve reserved after making things like beans, mashed potatoes, and steamed vegetables.

 Stock freezes well, so make a big batch and then pull it out the next time you make soup.
+Or make bouillon cubes.